Nightkingale/Personal-Website/works.md

 * A command-line tool for breaking down and reading values from a Wii U OTP or SEEPROM.
 This allows the viewing and saving of keys that have been programmed to a specific Wii U.

 * [Raichu](https://github.com/Nightkingale/Raichu)
-* A utility Discord bot that allows for additional functionality on my communications server, Nincord.
+* A utility Discord bot that allows for additional functionality on my communications server, Nightkingale Studios.
 It is updated infrequently, but could theoretically be used as a chatbot or to connect to online services.

 * [Wii U Account Swap](https://github.com/Nightkingale/Wii-U-Account-Swap)
 * A tool that helps manage a Wii U user's `account.dat` file.
 This allows them to backup and restore Nintendo Network ID and Pretendo Network ID accounts.
 It also allows for unlinking a Network ID, turning it into a local-only user.